 How to get to the Palace of Versailles from Paris

-Versailles is a must if you travel to the French capital, so there are many connections that allow you to get from Paris easily.
+Versailles is a must-see if you travel to the French capital, so there are many connections that allow you to get there easily from Paris.
 The fastest and cheapest option is undoubtedly the regional train (RER), which takes about half an hour and its cost is about 4 € each way, although you have other options, such as private transport or car.

-These last two options are more exclusive, since you do not have to be aware of schedules and they leave you directly at the entrance of Versailles, without intermediate stops.
+These last two options are more exclusive, as you do not have to be aware of schedules and leave you directly at the entrance of Versailles, without intermediate stops.
 Of course, their price is somewhat higher.

 Opening hours of the Palace of Versailles

-Before arriving at Versailles, it is important that you check the opening hours, as they vary depending on the time of year, and not all areas are open at the same times or every day.
+Before arriving at Versailles, it is important that you check the opening hours, as they vary depending on the time of the year and not all areas are open at the same times or every day.